bugsbugsbux/notes-on-nix/notes-on-nix.md

 `environment.pathsToLink = ["/share/foot/themes"];`; this would make the
-themes for the foot terminal shipped with the package `foot.themes` available under `/run/current-system/sw/share/foot/themes` regardless of the actual nix-store location.* See also: Filesystem Hierarchy Standard compatible "sandboxes"
+themes for the foot terminal shipped with the package `foot.themes` available under `/run/current-system/sw/share/foot/themes` regardless of the actual nix-store location.* See also: FHS compatible "sandboxes"

 However, while packages and derivations are essentially equivalent, there are some semantic differences in how they are used: To describe